cedricbonhomme/guardian/README.md

 # Guardian

-Check the status of interdependent services.
+Monitor the status of interdependent services.

 - based on a YAML file;
 - tests performed by custom scripts (Shell script, Python script, etc.);